yourlabs/cli2/docs/client.rst

             paginator.callback = callback
             return paginator

-Before yielding an item, paginator will call the callback causing an extra async request to the status URL of the object and set ``self.status``, this will cause a lot of requests, ensure you have configured :py:attr:`~cli2.client.Client.semaphore` to limit concurrent requests.
+Before yielding items, paginator will call the callback for every item in asyncio.gather, causing an extra async request to the status URL of the object and set ``self.status``, this will cause a lot of requests, you might want to set :py:attr:`~cli2.client.Client.semaphore` to limit concurrent requests.

 API
 ===